Atmo26/crisisheroine/Crisis Acts.md

 * Requirements: None
 * Battle Use: HP Damage

-A violent, full-po wer attack slams into your stomach.
+A violent, full-power attack slams into your stomach.
 Whether it leaves a bruise or a scar, the pain leaves you reeling and you fall to your knees.

 \
 **Cry of Anguish**